mocobeta/embcli/README.md

 ## How is this different from llm command-line tool?

 This tool is greatly influenced by llm, but its purpose is slightly different.
-While the llm command can handle embeddings, its main focus seems not on embeddings (representation models) but on large language models.
-My motivation for creating this tool is to provide a feature-rich command-line utility for embeddings, for building semantic search and RAG applications.
+While the llm command can handle embeddings, its main focus may not on embeddings (representation models) but on large language models.
+My motivation for creating this tool is to provide a feature-rich command-line utility for embeddings, for building semantic search, RAG applications, and other downstream tasks.

 ## License